Languages Other Than English Center for Educator Development

 Learning Languages Other Than English: A Texas Adventure (5-part Video Series) This five-part video series, centered around scenes from LOTE classrooms across Texas, provides an overview of the state standards and the guiding principles they reflect as it explores the interrelationship of the five Program Goals.
 The companion guide discusses how to use the videos in a variety of professional development contexts.
 See this product's full description page to watch the videos online or access the companion study guides.

 Great TEKSpectations: Innovative Learning Scenarios for the LOTE Classroom Developed by Texas teachers of LOTE, these scenarios begin with high interest topics that stimulate creativity and encourage divergent thinking through the use of standards-based, thematic, integrative units of study.
 They consist of student-centered activities designed to support language development as students explore culturally relevant themes.
-This product is available online and print copies can be purchased from the SEDL Store.
+This product is available online.

 Español para el hispanohablante This publication provides Texas teachers and administrators with guidelines, goals, instructional strategies, and activities for teaching Spanish to heritage language learners at the secondary level.
 It is based on the principle that the linguistic and cultural background of the heritage learner is a resource that should be recognized and developed to its full potential.
 See this product's full description page for a free PDF download and print copy ordering information.